Serg-Mir/geomapper/README.md

 # GeoMapper
 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/serg-mir/geomapper/ci.yml?branch=main&style=for-the-badge)

-GeoMapper is a Python-based tool for creating interactive geospatial maps using Folium, served through a FastAPI web interface.
+GeoMapper is a small Python-based tool for creating interactive geospatial maps using Folium, served through a FastAPI web interface.
 The project is Dockerized for easy deployment and scalability.
+Initially created during my experiments with Folium, GeoMapper has since been enhanced to offer a more robust and user-friendly experience for generating geospatial maps.

 Example screenshot:
 ![image](images/get_map_image.jpeg)